moov-io/wire/client/docs/WireFilesApi.md

 ## CreateWireFile

-> WireFile CreateWireFile(ctx, createWireFile, optional)
+> WireFile CreateWireFile(ctx, wireFile, optional)

-Create File
+Create file

 Create a new File object from either the plaintext or JSON representation.